The Best Homemade Stuffing Recipe

 Ingredients

-• ½ cup unsalted butter, 1 stick
+• ½ cup (1 stick) unsalted butter

-• 2 cups onion, diced
+• 2 cups white or yellow onion, diced

-• 3 celery stalks sliced into ¼ inch pieces
+• 3 celery stalks, sliced into ¼ inch pieces

-• ½ teaspoon salt
+• ½ teaspoon kosher salt

-• ½ teaspoon pepper
+• ½ teaspoon freshly cracked black pepper

 • 1 tablespoon garlic, minced

-• 2 tablespoon chopped fresh sage
+• 2 tablespoons minced fresh sage

-• ½ cup parsley, chopped
+• ½ cup minced fresh parsley

 • 3 large eggs, lightly beaten

-• 1 ½ cup chicken broth
+• 1 ½ cups chicken broth

-• 1 tablespoon thyme, chopped
+• 1 tablespoon minced fresh thyme

 Instructions

-• Turn oven heat up to 350°F. In a large stove top skillet or pan, melt the butter and cook the onions, celery and garlic for 4 minutes, until softened.
+• Turn oven heat up to 350°F. In a large stove top skillet or pan, melt the butter and cook the onions, celery, and garlic for 4 minutes, until softened.

 Notes

-• Can I Toast the Bread Ahead of Time?
+Can I Toast the Bread Ahead of Time?
 Yes, toasting the cubes of Texas toast can be done the day before to help with preparations the day of.

-• Nutrition
+Nutrition

 Serving: 1, Calories: 82kcal, Carbohydrates: 9g, Protein: 4g, Fat: 4g, Saturated Fat: 1g, Polyunsaturated Fat: 2g, Cholesterol: 73mg, Sodium: 372mg, Fiber: 1g, Sugar: 3g